 Students with dyslexia thrive when they have a two pronged team to tackle their educational needs.
 The ideal team members would be an interventionist to deliver Orton-Gillingham approach tutoring AND a classroom teacher who understands dyslexia related school struggles and has the knowledge to accommodate the learning differences associated with dyslexia.

 Cindy would like to invite you to join her online course, created from six of her most popular 90 minute Dyslexia Friendly Classroom training modules.
 Classroom teachers will be empowered by this training to better understand the possibilities for small but indispensable changes which can make a world of difference for students with dyslexia.

-Registration for your choice of three summer cohorts is now open!
+Registration for fall and winter cohorts are now open!